MEDIA BLASTING FAQS

 What is media blasting?

-Media blasting is a process of cleaning and preparing surfaces for various refinishing, restoration or coating applications.
-It involves propelling abrasive materials at high speeds against a surface to remove contaminants such as paint, rust, grease, scale and other accumulated deposits.
-Media blasting can also be used to shape and texture metal parts in preparation for welding.
-For all things on media blasting and the equipment used for optimal results, view this complete media blasting guide!
+Media blasting (otherwise known as abrasive blasting) is a process of cleaning and preparing surfaces for various refinishing, restoration or coating applications.
+It involves propelling abrasive materials at high speeds against a surface to remove contaminants such as paint, rust, grease, scale and other corrosion, accumulated deposits or coatings.
+Media blasting can also be used to shape and texture metal parts and even plastic parts in preparation for welding or bonding.

 Abrasives